 Most surveys have close-ended questions, meaning the respondent has no choice but to select an answer or choose “not applicable” or “other.”
 While close-ended questions make surveys easy to analyze, they may have a lower validity rate than other types of questions (you can, of course, create surveys with open-ended questions).

 Survey fraud is probably the heaviest disadvantage of an online survey.
 There are people who answer online surveys for the sake of getting the incentive (usually in the form of money) after they have completed the survey, not with a desire to contribute to the advancement of the study.
 Read more in our blog: Different Types of Survey Bias and How to Avoid Them.

 4. No Interviewers

 While sometimes considered a benefit, the lack of an interviewer can sometimes be a negative aspect of online surveys.
 That’s because a skilled interview can often coax answers out of a participant that isn’t very forthcoming with their responses.
 A skilled interviewer also knows how to read body language, and can often tell when a participant is being untruthful as well as adjust questions to make an uncomfortable participant feel more at ease.

-There are a number of methods of conducting a survey, it’s just a matter of determining which is right for you and which will garner the most accurate responses based upon the questions being asked.
+There are a number of methods of conducting a survey, it’s just a matter of determining which is right for you and which will garner the most accurate responses based upon the questions you ask.
 Each of the following can be effective survey methods: